10.1 Child Protection Conferences Appeals Procedure

 The aim of this procedure is to provide parents/caregivers and young people with a fair and transparent process regarding concerns they may have following a Child Protection Conference.

-In order to make the appeals process fair, all appeals are made to the Wirral Safeguarding Children Board via the Business Manager ([email protected]) who discusses the appeals with the Safeguarding and Quality Assurance Service Manager.
-A panel drawn from members of the Wirral Safeguarding Children Board QA Committee will hear all appeals which cannot be resolved by the Safeguarding and Quality Assurance Unit.
+In order to make the appeals process fair, all appeals are made to the Wirral Safeguarding Children Partnership via the Manager ([email protected]) who discusses the appeals with the Safeguarding and Quality Assurance Service Manager.
+A panel drawn from members of the Wirral Safeguarding Children Partnership QA Committee will hear all appeals which cannot be resolved by the Safeguarding and Quality Assurance Unit.
 This offers some independence from the Child Protection Conference agency representatives.

 Appeals can be made about: